sabirdvd/SimSCE_Caption/README.md

 ```
 **Write more about this caption:**

+Write more about this caption: a man hitting a tennis ball with some friends at the end of a long hike, late afternoon in the mountains in New Mexico, USA.

 Input: a man hitting a tennis ball

 a man hitting a tennis ball into the air, and then his return shots.